ubports/docs.ubports.com/sdk/apps/qml/QtQml/Extending QML - Default Property Example.rst

         Girl { name: "Anne Brown" }
     }

-.. rubric:: Declaring the BirthdayParty Class
-   :name: declaring-the-birthdayparty-class

 The only difference between this example and the last, is the addition of the ``DefaultProperty`` class info annotation.

 .. code:: cpp